axibase/atsd-use-cases/Analysis/Economic_Policy_Uncertainty/README.md

 4. May 2, 2010: European Union announces a 110 billion Euro bailout for Greece.
 5. Nov 28, 2010: European Union announces an 85 billion Euro bailout for the Republic of Ireland.
-6. Mar 13, 2012: A second bailout for Greece is proposed and approved for and additional 130 billion Euro after further inspection of government financial records reveal the depth and severity of the problem is even worse that orginially understood.
+6. Mar 13, 2012: A second bailout for Greece is proposed and approved for and additional 130 billion Euro after further inspection of government financial records reveal the depth and severity of the problem is even worse than orginially understood.
 7. July 1, 2014: The end of the EU bailout policy, and completion of funds distribution.